 🚫 Physical contact is not required.

-That is the key distinction between assault and battery.
+That is the key difference between assault and battery.

 ❌ When No-Contact Conduct Is Not Assault